samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

-Finally, in order to import those files into Matlab/Octave see the sections [ffreadmesh](#ffreadmeshfct) and [ffreaddata](#ffreaddatafct).
+In order to import the created files into the Matlab/Octave workspace the functions [ffreadmesh](#ffreadmeshfct) and [ffreaddata](#ffreaddatafct) must be used.

 <a name="notesoncompilation"></a>

 ## Notes on MEX Compilation

+Go into the folder `./ffmatlib/`.

 Octave/Linux:<br>
-In Octave under a Linux system with gcc as compiler go into the folder `./ffmatlib/` and invoke the following two commands:
+In Octave under a Linux system with gcc as compiler the MEX files are build with:

 `mkoctfile --mex -Wall  fftri2gridfast.c`
 `mkoctfile --mex -Wall  fftet2gridfast.c`

 Matlab/Windows:<br>
-In Matlab under a Windows system with Microsoft Visual Studio as compiler invoke:
+In Matlab under a Windows system with Microsoft Visual Studio as compiler the MEX files are build with:

 `mex  fftri2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-Note: If your build fails with Microsoft Visual Studio 10 ensure to enable the C99-standard or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.<br>
+If the build fails with Microsoft Visual Studio 10 try to enable the C99-standard or try to change the file name into *.cpp, forcing MVS to use a C++ compiler.<br>

 Since release R2018 Matlab implements a new memory layout to handle complex numbers.
 Old MEX files are incompatible with the new Interleaved Complex API.
 New ffmatlib MEX-files are available but completely untested.
-If you want to be a pilot testing volunteer and if you want to segfault your computer feel free to send me an email.
+If you want to be a pilot testing volunteer feel free to send me an email.

 ## Notes on Hardware Acceleration

 It should be emphasized that the responsiveness of the plots is highly dependent on the degree of freedom of the PDE problem and the capabilities of the graphics hardware.
 For larger problems (lots of thousand of vertices), a dedicated graphics card rather than on board graphics should be used.
-Make use of hardware acceleration extensively.
+Hardware acceleration should be used extensively.
 Some notes on trouble shooting and tweaking:<br><br>
  If `get(gcf,'RendererMode')` is set to auto Matlab/Octave will decide on its own which renderer is the best for the current graphic task.

   * `get(figure_handle,'Renderer')` returns the current figure() renderer
   * `set(figure_handle,'Renderer','OpenGL')` forces a figure() to switch to OpenGL
   * `set(figure_handle,'Renderer','painters')` forces a figure() to switch to vector graphics

 Generally OpenGL can be considered to be faster than painters.
-To get an OpenGL info you can type `opengl info` within Matlab.
+To get an OpenGL info type `opengl info` within Matlab.
 Ensure the line `Software` shows `false` otherwise OpenGL will run in software mode.
-If hardware-accelerated OpenGL is available on the system, you can manually change the modes using the `opengl software` and `opengl hardware` commands.
+If hardware-accelerated OpenGL is available on the system, the modes can be changed manually using the `opengl software` and `opengl hardware` commands.

 ## Software